hayes/pothos/packages/plugin-errors/README.md

 plugin.
 This is because if items are nullable, the items in the list may be set to null rather that If the field is a `List` field, errors that occur when resolving objects from `ids` will not be handled by the errors plugin.
 This is because those errors are associated with each item in the list rather than the list field itself.
 In the future, the dataloader plugin may have an option to throw an error at the field level if any items can not be loaded, which would allow the error plugin to handle these types of errors.

+### With the prisma plugin

+To use this in combination with the prisma plugin, ensure that that errors plugin is listed BEFORE the validation plugin in your plugin list.
+This will enable `errors` option to work work correctly with any field builder method from the prisma plugin.

+`errors` can be configured for any field, but if there is an error pre-loading a relation the error will always surfaced at the field that executed the query.
+Because there are cases that fall back to executing queries for relation fields, these fields may still have errors if the relation was not pre-loaded.
+Detection of nested relations will continue to work if those relations use the `errors` plugin